omarmfathy219/k8s-stuck-pod-cleaner/README.md

-# k8s-stuck-pod-cleaner
+# 🧹 k8s-stuck-pod-cleaner

 A Kubernetes CronJob that automatically cleans up pods stuck in Terminating state.

 ![Architecture Diagram](docs/architecture.svg)

-## Problem
+## 🚨 Problem

 In Kubernetes clusters, pods can sometimes get stuck in the Terminating state, especially when nodes become unhealthy.
 This can cause resource leaks, block deployments, and create critical situations in production environments.

-## Solution
+## ✅ Solution

 This project provides a simple yet effective solution: a Kubernetes CronJob that:
-- Runs on a configurable schedule (default: every minute)
+- 🔄 Runs on a configurable schedule (default: every minute)
-- Detects pods stuck in Terminating state
+- 🔍 Detects pods stuck in Terminating state
-- Force deletes them after a configurable time threshold (default: 3 minutes)
+- ⏱️ Force deletes them after a configurable time threshold (default: 3 minutes)
-- Creates Kubernetes events for audit and tracking
+- 📝 Creates Kubernetes events for audit and tracking

-## How It Works
+## ⚙️ How It Works

 ![Workflow Diagram](docs/workflow.png)

 The stuck pod cleaner follows this process:

-1. **Scheduled Execution**: The CronJob runs on a configurable schedule (default: every minute)
+1. **🕒 Scheduled Execution**: The CronJob runs on a configurable schedule (default: every minute)

-2. **Pod Discovery**: The job scans all pods across the cluster (or selected namespaces) to find those in the "Terminating" state
+2. **🔎 Pod Discovery**: The job scans all pods across the cluster (or selected namespaces) to find those in the "Terminating" state

-3. **Time Analysis**: For each terminating pod, it calculates how long the pod has been in that state
+3. **⏳ Time Analysis**: For each terminating pod, it calculates how long the pod has been in that state

-4. **Cleanup Decision**: Pods that have been stuck for longer than the threshold (default: 3 minutes) are force deleted
+4. **🧠 Cleanup Decision**: Pods that have been stuck for longer than the threshold (default: 3 minutes) are force deleted

-5. **Audit Trail**: Kubernetes events are created to maintain a record of which pods were force deleted
+5. **📊 Audit Trail**: Kubernetes events are created to maintain a record of which pods were force deleted

-### Technical Implementation
+### 🔧 Technical Implementation

 The solution is implemented as a Kubernetes CronJob that runs a container with the kubectl tool.
 This approach requires minimal resources and dependencies.

 #### Key Components:

-- **CronJob**: Provides the scheduling mechanism
+- **⏰ CronJob**: Provides the scheduling mechanism
-- **ServiceAccount**: Provides the necessary permissions
+- **🔑 ServiceAccount**: Provides the necessary permissions
-- **ClusterRole/ClusterRoleBinding**: Grants permission to list/delete pods and create events
+- **👑 ClusterRole/ClusterRoleBinding**: Grants permission to list/delete pods and create events
-- **Bash Script**: Contains the logic for identifying and cleaning up stuck pods
+- **💻 Bash Script**: Contains the logic for identifying and cleaning up stuck pods

-## Installation
+## 📦 Installation

 ### Option 1: Apply YAML directly